-Coordinator: Associate Professor Coker, Director of General Studies tional responsibility for their own education.
+Coordinator: Associate Professor Coker, Director of General Studies

+Students with intellectual and professional interests which cannot be met by other major and minor programs may create an independent major.
+Independent majors are interdisciplinary in nature and are suitable for highly motivated students willing to assume exceptional responsibility for their own education.
 Students must have a GPA of at least 3.0 and no more than 66 completed semester hours when applying.
 Advice from the director of General Studies may be helpful in designing an independent major.
 Details concerning final approval for an independent major may be obtained in the office of the director of General Studies.